nicoavila/CakePdf/README.md

 [![Build Status](https://travis-ci.org/FriendsOfCake/CakePdf.svg?branch=master)](https://travis-ci.org/FriendsOfCake/CakePdf)
 [![License](https://poser.pugx.org/FriendsOfCake/CakePdf/license.png)](https://packagist.org/packages/FriendsOfCake/CakePdf)

 Plugin containing CakePdf lib which will use a PDF engine to convert HTML to PDF.
+This is a modified version with new features:
+* Accepts a WkHtmlToPdf binary route param in options configuration
+* Accepts a headerUrl param in options configuration
+* Accepts a footerUrl param in options configuration

 Current engines:
 * DomPdf